-Example 6.1.2.
-Consider Ohm's law V = IR (voltage equals current times resistance) to model the voltage across and current through a resistance.
-If we connect the resistance to a voltage source, the voltage determines the current.
-If we connect the resistance to a current source, then it is the other way around: the current determines the voltage.
-Both cases separately can be modeled with a CBN (Figure 15(a-b), respectively).
-If we let a coin flip determine which of the two sources the resistance is connected to, we obtain a mixture which cannot be modeled as a single CBN (Figure 15(c)).
+current source, then it is the other way around: the current determines the voltage.
+Both cases separately can be modeled with a CBN (Figure 16(a-b), respectively).
+If we let a coin flip determine which of the two sources the resistance is connected to, we obtain a mixture which cannot be modeled as a single CBN (Figure 16(c)).